Energy & Utilities

-Energy systems generate high-frequency telemetry from geographically distributed assets in heterogeneous formats - including DNP3 for substations, Modbus for renewables, and OPC UA for grid infrastructure.
+Energy systems generate high-frequency telemetry from geographically distributed assets in heterogeneous formats - including DNP3 for substations, Modbus for renewables, and OPC UA and OPC DA for grid infrastructure.
 KŌJŌ Stack normalizes data at ingestion, filters signals at the edge, and ensures reliable delivery to analytics and control systems.
 Energy systems require structured, reliable data at the source to operate efficiently.

 Structured at the Source